elfabri/bdd-Chirpy-project/readme.md

 ```

 ## Conclusions

 I really enjoyed this course.
-I might try some front-end work, but I will most likely continue to the next course, which is about CDNs.
+I might try to add some front-end work, but I will most likely continue to the [next course](https://www.boot.dev/courses/learn-file-servers-s3-cloudfront-golang), which is about CDNs.